 His reform achieved success and made his kingdom stronger in the beginning, but many of the controversial policies hurt both noble and civilian's interests, which initiated a riot against the king.

 Bronze Bell (Hu Zhong or Zong Zhou Zhong) Made By King Li of Zhou, With Inscriptions Memorizing the King's Military Achievements Defeating States in the South — Taipei Palace Museum

 Enthronement and Predicament

 When Ji Hu, now King Li of Zhou, ascended the throne, the Zhou Dynasty had experienced a huge decline already.

 Outside of the empire, some nearby nomadic regimes kept harassing Zhou on the northern borders.

 Inside Zhou, many vassal states stopped paying tribute, nor pledging loyalty, some of them even rebelled against the king.

 Later, a lord in the south claimed himself the king as well.

 King Li of Zhou realized that he needs to make some big changes to strengthen his empire.

 Bronze Tripod (Ding) Made by Yu, Inscriptions inside Recorded Him Assisted the King Li of Zhou Conquered A Rebel War Initiated by Some Feudal Lords — National Museum of China

 King Li of Zhou's Controversial Reform

-Ji Hu the King Li of Zhou nominated some people he trusts, instead of honorable nobles of the royal clan, to be ministers of economy and military, which was against the rule and caused extensive disagreements.
+Ji Hu the King Li of Zhou nominated some people he trusts, instead of honorable nobles of the royal clan, to be ministers of the economy and military, which was against the rule and caused extensive disagreements.

 King Li of Zhou also monopolized all the profitable industries and implemented a series of policies to encourage agriculture.